Stop Press: New Campaign 2016 kicks off - 'Neuter your pet cat for just £5!'

 • Manor Vets, Hagley Road - 429 2829

-If not answered, leave a message and we will get back to you.
+If we're busy and don't answer, please leave a message and we'll get back to you.